 As far as the medallion or centerpiece is concerned, this piece of the design is not bought separately.
 Rather, it is built from scratch by the tile setters during the installation of the tiles.
 On top of that, the tiles surrounding the medallion are installed diagonally to draw focus to it.
 The outer frame finally makes it pop from the rest of the backsplash.

-Even better, copper slate tiles can be made and even installed as a DIY project.
-This makes them an ideal choice if you’re not only looking for something unique but also trying to be experimental at the same time.
+Even better, copper slate tiles can be installed as a DIY project.
+This makes them ideal if you’re looking for something unique and experimental.

-For the DIY fan, who also loves country kitchens, the flatware pulls are gorgeous hardware that you can add to your cabinet design.
+For the DIY fan who also loves country kitchens, flatware pulls are gorgeous hardware that can be added to your cabinet design.

-Flatware pulls use repurposed flatware to create funky pulls that not only bring out the country in your kitchen but also add a kitschy touch that’s usually associated with this style.
+Flatware pulls use repurposed flatware to create funky pulls that bring out the country in your kitchen and add a kitschy touch that’s usually associated with this style.
 This repurposed flatware can be anything from spoons, folks, to breadknives.

-These pulls are also readily available in the market, with online stores such as Etsy having a dedicated category that’s filled with this design.
+These pulls are also readily available in the market, with online stores such as Etsy having a dedicated category for this design.
 Even better, they don’t cost that much, so they should be a budget-friendly hardware addition to your kitchen.

 34. White Porcelain Knobs